enarmontas/ernestas.me/_i18n/en/about.md

 Network Administrator at [VMU](https://www.vdu.lt/en).

 In this blog, I'm sharing my opinion and experience about personal and work projects.
-I'm documenting my learnings and mistakes, so others can learn from them.
+I'm documenting my lessons and mistakes, so others can learn from them.

 In my spare time, I'm usually reading, writing, exploring interesting places and [photographing architecture](https://www.instagram.com/ernestas.n/).